 Adjust Row Height

-Similarly, consider the below image where data in row 9 are not fully visible due to a smaller screen or restored window.
-You can’t even see the bottom edge of the row to resize the row height.
+Similarly, consider the below image where the data in row 9 are not fully visible due to a smaller screen or restored window.
+The bottom edge of the row to resize the row height is not even visible.

-In this case, you can use the right click menu to adjust the row height.
-Follow the steps below:
+In this case, use the right click menu to adjust the row height as follows:

-2. Enter a smaller number than the current height Under the Row height and click OK.
+- Enter a smaller number than the current height for Row height and click OK.

 As a result, the bottom edge of the row appears to be resized or adjusted.

-If resizing columns doesn’t work for certain situations, like when the column’s right edge is hidden, you have alternative options with the Zoom feature.
+If resizing columns doesn’t work for certain situations, like when the column’s right edge is hidden, an alternative options is the Zoom feature.

 This will expand your view, and allow you to hold the hidden edge of the column and adjust its width as needed.